tskit-dev/msprime/docs/ancestry.rst

     import msprime
     from IPython.display import SVG

-.. todo:: Port this content from the old tutorial to use
-    the formats and conventions in this document.

 In ``msprime`` we usually want to simulate the coalescent with recombination and represent the output as efficiently as possible.
 As a result, we don't store individual recombination events, but rather their effects on the output